Hewlett Johnson: Personal life

 Johnson was twice married.
 While still a student at Oxford in 1903, he married Mary, daughter of Frederick Taylor, a merchant of Broughton Park, Manchester.
 The couple had no children and she died of cancer in 1931.
 He remarried in 1938 to Nowell Mary (1906-1983), daughter of his cousin George Edwards (another Anglican priest), with whom he had two daughters.

 Later life

 Johnson retired as Dean of Canterbury in 1963, the year of his 89th birthday, but settled in the town where he lived at the Red House in New Street.
 While maintaining his interest in Communist world developments, he engaged in psychical research and completed before his death his autobiography, Searching for Light (posthumously published in 1968).
 He died, at the Kent and Canterbury Hospital in 1966 aged 92.
 He was buried in the Cloister Garth at Canterbury Cathedral.

+Collections

+In 2007 Johnson's personal papers were deposited at the University of Kent Special Collections & Archives by his family.
+The archive includes photographs, extensive correspondence, newspaper cuttings and copies of his published and unpublished writings.
+Illustrated travel diaries by Nowell Johnson are also contained within the collection, featuring hand-drawn artwork from the couple's time abroad.